 Palmerton is a somewhat small borough located in the state of Pennsylvania.
-With a population of 5,636 people and just one neighborhood, Palmerton is the 264th largest community in Pennsylvania.
-Much of the housing stock in Palmerton was built prior to World War II, making it one of the older and more historic boroughs in the country.
+With a population of 5,616 people and just one neighborhood, Palmerton is the 264th largest community in Pennsylvania.
+Palmerton has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

-Unlike some boroughs, Palmerton isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Palmerton are a mix of both white- and blue-collar jobs.
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Palmerton is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Palmerton is a borough of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Palmerton who work in food service (9.73%), office and administrative support (9.56%), and healthcare suport services (7.71%).

 Also of interest is that Palmerton has more people living here who work in computers and math than 95% of the places in the US.

-Being a small borough, Palmerton does not have a public transit system used by locals to get to and from work.
+Palmerton is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The percentage of adults in Palmerton with college degrees is slightly lower than the national average of 21.84% for all communities.
 16.60% of adults in Palmerton have a bachelor's degree or advanced degree.